 Is your doctor quick to prescribe a pill whenever you complain of a cough, sniffle or sprain?
-With side-effects for most modern medicines often worse then the illness they claim to cure, lots of people are opting for natural remedies and supplements to fix what ails them.
-Inspiyr recently spoke with Jacob Teitelbaum, MD, best-selling author and alternative healthcare expert.
+With side-effects for most modern medicines often worse than the illness they claim to cure, lots of people are opting for natural remedies and supplements to fix what ails them.
+Inspiyr recently spoke with Jacob Teitelbaum, MD, best-selling author, and alternative healthcare expert.
 Dr. Teitelbaum shared advice on the best natural supplements, why you should watch out for inflammation, and his natural recipe for pain relief that is more effective than morphine.

 What do you think are the best natural supplements for men?

 Well, let’s start with common problems.
-If you’re looking for something for pain, if you have a sore joint – I’d recommend curcumin combined with boswellia, which is basically frankincense.
+If you’re looking for something for pain, if you have a sore joint – I’d recommend curcumin combined with Boswellia, which is basically frankincense.
 It has to be in a form that’s highly absorbed, though.
 I don’t take any money from pharmaceutical companies or natural product companies.
 This is just part of my role as a patient advocate.
 You’ll find that I’m very quick to give a thumbs-up or a raspberry when it’s deserved.

-I’ve been doing pain management for 35 years because of my fibromyalgia, and the single most effective thing I’ve found is an herbal mix by EuroPharma containing a special form of Curcumin, Boswellia, DLPA and nattokinase.
+I’ve been doing pain management for 35 years because of my fibromyalgia, and the single most effective thing I’ve found is an herbal mix by EuroPharma containing a special form of Curcumin, Boswellia, DLPA, and nattokinase.
 It can be taken with pain medications, but people need to know that standard arthritis medications, like Motrin, cause an estimated total of over 30,000 unnecessary deaths every year in the United States.

 It’s kind of scary when you think about it.
 Studies have been comparing A special highly absorbed Curcumin and Boswellia mix against Celebrex – and it knocked the socks off of Celebrex in a head-on study.
 In chronic pain, I’ve seen the 4 item mix above be more effective than morphine, to put it into perspective.
 Another excellent mix?
-Willow bark, Boswellia and Cherry.
+Willow bark, Boswellia, and Cherry.